This post may contain affiliate links. Please see my disclosure policy for more details.

 Before reaching Sydney I joined a second house-sitting website, Happy House Sitters, to increase the number of house sits I could apply for.

 I’d already organised my first house sitting job in Sydney while I was back in the UK, so after my week-long road trip from Melbourne I moved straight into a funky Victorian house in the Inner West with wrought-iron balconies, loads of cool artwork and a friendly pooch called Spencer.

 A luxury house sit followed when I landed a five-bedroom, state-of-the-art home on Sydney’s North Shore.
 It could have come straight out of an interior design magazine!

 With a swimming pool, funky sculptures and very fancy bathroom with heated floors, I felt like I was staying in a five-star boutique hotel!
 And the two little Shoodles I took care of were no trouble (and matched the colour scheme very well)!

-Next came a serene house in St Peters with three extremely affectionate Miniature Poodles that competed for a place on my lap as if it was the last drop of water in a desert!
+Next came a serene house in the Inner West with three extremely affectionate Miniature Poodles that competed for a place on my lap as if it was the last drop of water in a desert!

 We had a medical emergency when Ava’s back problem flared up from some over-enthusiastic bird chasing, but all was resolved after a trip to the vet for some anti-inflammatories.

 Long-Term House Sitting in Australia

 I looked after two very energetic and lovable Miniature Schnauzers that would squeal and jump up in the air like jack-in-the-boxes when I arrived home!
 With the comfiest bed ever and a beautiful en-suite, once again this felt more like a plush hotel than a house!

 I managed to get booked up almost a year in advance once I’d collected about 20 reviews!
 To learn more about paid house sitting and work out your rates, read my post on how much to charge for house sitting in Australia.